-The Group recognizes the cost of an expansion or replacement part of such an asset when these costs have been incurred if it is probable that the future economic benefits associated to that asset will flow to the Group and the asset's cost can be measured reliably.
-All other costs are expensed as incurred.
+The Group recognizes the cost of an expansion or replacement part of such an asset when these costs have been incurred, if it is probable that the future economic benefits associated to that asset will flow to the Group and the asset's cost can be measured reliably.
+All other costs are expensed as incurred and recorded in the statement of profit or loss.

-As from 2015, the costs of the networks not yet completed are classified as 'Assets under construction'.
+The costs of the networks not yet completed are classified as 'Assets under construction'.
 The investments reported are not depreciated.